yjingj/BGW-xWAS-SS/README.md

 # BGW-xWAS-SS: Bayesian Genome-wide xWAS Using xQTL Summary Statistics

-Tool **BGW-TWAS-SS** is developed for leveraging **summary-level** **cis-** and **trans-** xQTL data based on a Bayesian variable selection model to predict genetically regulated molecular quantitative traits.
-The product of the estimated **cis-** and **trans-** xQTL effect sizes and their corresponding causal posterior probabilities (CPP) of being an xQTL will be taken as variant weights to conduct **xWAS** –– gene-based association test with test GWAS data.
+**BGW-xWAS-SS** is developed for leveraging **summary-level** **cis-** and **trans-** xQTL data based on a Bayesian variable selection model to predict genetically regulated molecular quantitative traits and conduct follow-up xWAS analysis.
+The product of the estimated **cis-** and **trans-** xQTL effect sizes and their corresponding causal posterior probabilities (CPP) of being an xQTL will be taken as variant weights (i.e., **xQTL weights**) to conduct **xWAS** –– gene-based association test with test GWAS data.
 This tool is implemented through several command-line scripts described in this manual.
 Example shell commands are provided in `./Run_BGW.sh`.

 Please cite our BGW-TWAS papers if you use the tool:
 >[*Bayesian Genome-wide TWAS Method to Leverage both cis- and trans-eQTL Information through Summary Statistics.* 2020 AJHG.](https://www.cell.com/ajhg/pdfExtended/S0002-9297(20)30291-3)